 We’ll soon end our beta, which means the new backend features will be the default in our tool.
 Before that happens however, you can still try out the multidimensional filtering by navigating to the beta features on the Explore and Dashboard feature.

-While you’re trying out them out, we also recommend that you install our latest SDK versions which have new tools available like Experiments and Command center.
+While you’re trying out them out, we also recommend that you install our latest SDK versions which have new tools available like Command Center.
 Make sure to check out our other product updates related to this migration, so that you’ll be up-to-date on what’s happening: